Simon effect: Explanation

 The challenge in the Simon effect is said to occur during the response selection stage of judgment.
 This is due to two factors which eliminate the stimulus identification stage and the execution state.
-In the stimulus identification stage the participant only needs to be cognitively aware that a stimulus is present.
-An error would not occur at this stage unless he or she were visually impaired or had some sort of stimulus deficit.
+In the stimulus identification stage, the participant only needs to be cognitively aware that a stimulus is present.
+An error would not occur at this stage unless the participant were visually impaired or had some sort of stimulus deficit.
 As well, an error or delay cannot occur during the execution state because an action has already been decided upon in the previous stage (the response selection stage) and no further decision making takes place (i.e. you cannot make a change to your response without going back to the second stage).

 Practical implications

 A knowledge of the Simon effect is useful in the design of human-machine interfaces.
 Aircraft cockpits, for example, require a person to react quickly to a situation.
-If a pilot is flying a plane and there is a problem with the left engine, an aircraft with a good human-machine interface design (which most have) would position the indicator light for the left engine to the left of the indicator light for the right engine.
+If a pilot is flying a plane and there is a problem with the left engine, an aircraft with a good human-machine interface design would position the indicator light for the left engine to the left of the indicator light for the right engine.
 This interface would display information in a way that matches the types of responses that people should make.
 If it were the other way around, the pilot might be more likely to respond incorrectly and adjust the wrong engine.